Please select your state

-Montana’s primary is set for June 7.
-Fuller will face off in the District 4 race against Lee Huestis.
+Montana’s general is set for November 8.
+Fuller will face off in the District 4 race against Kyle Waterman.

 A former high school teacher and member of the Montana Board of Public Education, Fuller sits on the statehouse Education Committee where he has voted to advance policies that let parents and learners have more control over schooling.

 In 2021, Fuller supported legislation to allow parents to use 529 savings plan dollars not just for college, but for K-12 education as well.

 A key part of Fuller’s platform is to “promote an educational system that is competitive and empowers and enlightens Montana’s children.”
 If elected to the state senate, Fuller has promised to champion legislation that will give students and their families more options for personalized learning.

 In a year where prices are rising rapidly, Fuller has pledged to support legislation that will reduce the cost of health care and energy.

 And he has a record of supporting such policies.

 Regarding health care, Fuller has voted to:

 During his tenure in the statehouse, Fuller routinely supported reducing energy regulation and voted to strike arbitrary regulatory mandates that dictated the type of energy that is developed for and used by Montana consumers.
 Full also has supported efforts to expand nuclear power development in Montana.